-County/City: SAN JOAQUIN COUNTY

-□ Three-Year Program and Expenditure Plan

-X Annual Update

-Annual Revenue and Expenditure Report

-Local Mental Health Director County Auditor-Controller / City Financial Officer Name: Tony Vartan Name: Jay Wilverding Telephone Number: 209-468-8750 Telephone Number: 209-468-3925 E-mail: tvartan@sjcbhs.org E-mail: jwilverding@sjgov.org Local Mental Health Mailing Address: 1212 N. California St. Stockton CA 95202

-I hereby certify that the Three-Year Program and Expenditure Plan is true and correct and that the County has complied with all fiscal accountability requirements as required by law or as directed by the State Department of Health Care Services and the Mental Health Services Oversight and Accountability Commission, and that all expenditures are consistent with the requirements of the Mental Health Services Act (MHSA), including Welfare and Institutions Code (WIC) sections 5813.5, 5830, 5840, 5847, 5891, and 5892; and Title 9 of the California Code of Regulations sections 3400 and 3410.
-I further certify that all expenditures are consistent with an approved plan or update and that MHSA funds will only be used for programs specified in the Mental Health Services Act.
-Other than funds placed in a reserve in accordance with an approved plan, any funds allocated to a county which are not spent for their authorized purpose within the time period specified in WIC section 5892(h), shall revert to the state to be deposited into the fund and available for counties in future years.

-I declare under penalty of perjury under the laws of this state that the foregoing and the attached update/revenue and expenditure report is true and correct to the best of my knowledge.
+County/City: SAN JOAQUIN COUNTY ☐ Three-Year Program and Expenditure Plan X Annual Update ☐ Annual Revenue and Expenditure Report Local Mental Health Director County Auditor-Contro ller / City Financial Officer Name: Tony Vartan Name: Jay Wilverding Telephone Number: 209-468-8750 Telephone Number: 209-468-3925 E-mail: tvartan@sjcbhs.org E-mail: jwilverding@sjgov.org Local Mental Health Mailing Address: 1212 N. California St. Stockton CA 95202 fiscal accountability requirements as required by law or as dire Mental Health Services Oversight and Accountability Commiss of the Mental Health Services Act (MHSA), including Welfare a 5891, and 5892; and Title 9 of the California Code of Regulatic are consistent with an approved plan or update and that MHSA Health Services Act.
+Other than funds placed in a reserve in act which are not spent for their authorized purpose within the time to be deposited into the fund and available for counties in future.
+I declare under penalty of perjury under the laws of this state the expenditure report is true and correct to the best of my knowled.
+Tony Vartan, Mental Health Director Signature I hereby certify that for the fiscal year ended June 30, 2018, the ion, and that all expenditures are cound Institutions Code (WIC) section ons sections 3400 and 3410.
+I further funds will only be used for program occordance with an approved plan, as period specified in WIC section 56 e years.
+That the foregoing and the attached dige. consistent with the requirements is 5813.5, 5830, 5840, 5847, er certify that all expenditures ims specified in the Mental any funds allocated to a county 392(h), shall revert to the state update/revenue and Services (MHS) Fund (WIC 5892(f)); and that the County's fina and the most recent audit report is dated for the fiscal year end June 30, 2018, the State MHSA distributions were recorded as and transfers out were appropriated by the Board of Superviso the County has complied with WIC section 5891(a), in that local other county fund. ncial statements are audited annu- led June 30, 2018.
+I further certify to revenues in the local MHS Fund; the rs and recorded in compliance with ally by an independent auditor that for the fiscal year ended that County MHSA expenditures a such appropriations; and that I declare under penalty of perjury under the laws of this state that attached, is true and correct to the best of my knowledge. nat the foregoing, and if there is a r evenue and expenditure report Jay Wilverding, Jay Wilverding County Auditor Controller Signature 19

-Tony Vartan, Mental Health Director Signature

-Date

-I hereby certify that for the fiscal year ended June 30, 2018, the County has maintained an interest-bearing local Mental Health Services (MHS) Fund (WIC 5892(f)); and that the County's financial statements are audited annually by an independent auditor and the most recent audit report is dated for the fiscal year ended June 30, 2018.
-I further certify that for the fiscal year ended June 30, 2018, the State MHSA distributions were recorded as revenues in the local MHS Fund; that County MHSA expenditures and transfers out were appropriated by the Board of Supervisors and recorded in compliance with such appropriations; and that the County has complied with WIC section 5891(a), in that local MHS funds may not be loaned to a county general fund or any other county fund.

-I declare under penalty of perjury under the laws of this state that the foregoing, and if there is a revenue and expenditure report attached, is true and correct to the best of my knowledge.

-Signature

-Jay Wilverding, County Auditor Controller

-Date